KhartesViewer/khartes/khartes3d.md

 <img src="images/3d_first_3_points.jpg" width="400">

-1) The first 3 points should be placed in the upper-left window (the "IMG" window), in clockwise order around the center of the scroll.
+1) The first 3 points should be placed in the upper-left window (the `IMG` window, with a green frame), in clockwise order around the center of the scroll.
 Khartes draws these points in a larger size, to emphasize that they are the starting points.